hjelleyman/Antarctica-M.1/README.md

 # Antarctica-M.1
 The latest version of code for my MSc looking at sea ice in Antarctica.
+Thesis can be found at this [link](https://github.com/hjelleyman/Masters-Thesis)

 ## Notebooks